Peer Advising Program

 - Full-time faculty members who instruct the Artistry, Creativity, and Inquiry class that most incoming students take

-- Supportive and trained mentors, and valuable sources of information about Berklee and music careers
+- Supportive and trained mentors who are valuable sources of information about Berklee and music careers

 - Students can seek guidance from, and request individual meetings with, their peer advisors throughout their first semester.